clarestudio/pic32mx-template/README.md

 - Build system: GNU make
 - Basic headers (SFR definitions): included in this project

-Note: Currently, this project does not provide SFRbits-style bitfield structure definitions found in Microchip's official headers.
+Currently, this project does not provide SFRbits-style bitfield structure definitions found in Microchip's official headers.
 Instead, all register access is performed using address-level macros and bit masks.